NITA WINTER'S BIO

 Nita lives in Marin City, near Sausalito, California with photographer Rob Badger.
 In 1998, they began a collaborative project photographing wildflowers (and their environments) on public lands.
 This project brought Nita full circle back to her focus in college: biology/botany.
 Their magnificent and ever-growing series features over 400 different wildflowers.
 Their long-standing commitment to photograph wildflowers has evolved into a meaningful and inspiring documentary art project: Beauty and The Beast: Wildflowers and Climate Change, a Blue Earth Alliance Project.
-It's beautiful and thought-provoking educational traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 44,000 visitors to date.
-Nita and Rob just completed its 264 page companion coffee table book.
+It's beautiful and thought-provoking educational traveling exhibit, "Beauty and The Beast: California Wildflowers and Climate Change" has been viewed by over 50,000 visitors to date.
+Nita and Rob completed its 264 page companion coffee table book in 2020.
 This beautifully illustrated volume features 190 photographs and 18 engaging short stories by a diverse and talented group of nature writers and scientists.
 Both the book and the exhibit focus on inspiring action and offer simple suggestions for climate and conservation action.

 Their commitment, both professionally and personally, to the environment is demonstrated by their receipt in 2006 of a Green Business Certification by the County of Marin.
 Nita and Rob were the first photographers to receive this certification in Marin.